Boulder Dash: 30th Anniversary Game Cover

 Reviews

-• There are significant issues with controller support and some broken achievements, which hinder the overall experience.
+• There are significant issues with controller support and bugs, which detract from the overall enjoyment and functionality of the game.

 • “The graphics are effective and stylized enough to avoid being ugly, and the music and sound is exactly what you would expect from this kind of game.”